akhodakivskiy/VimFx/documentation/api.md

 Runs `listener(data)` when `eventName` is fired.

-#### The `load` event
+#### The `locationChange` event

-Occurs when opening a new tab or navigating to a new URL.
+Occurs when opening a new tab or navigating to a new URL causing a full page load.
 The data passed to listeners is an object with the following properties:

 - vim: The current [vim object].
 - location: A [location object].